pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 ## How to challenge

-### Step 1 sign up (available until Nov.15)
+### Step 1: Sign up

 Make sure you read the [Participation Notes](#Participation-notes) before you apply for the program.
-To apply, fill in the form and submit.
+To apply, fill in the [application form](https://forms.pingcap.com/f/high-performance-challenge-en) and submit.
 Note that once the form is submitted, it cannot be modified.

 <table>
   <tr>